webduinoio/micropython-espnow/docs/library/espnow.rst

 sensitive applications (such as battery operated devices) and for long-range communication between devices (hundreds of metres).

+This module also support tracking the Wifi signal strength (RSSI) of peer devices.

 .. note::
   This module is still under development and its classes, functions, methods